 Anyway, let’s get back to our test.
 Next up, we’ll break down exactly what we were able to recover with PhotoRec, how long it took, and what kind of condition the files came back in.

-Recovery-wise, PhotoRec delivered OK – but without any miracles.
+From a recovery perspective, PhotoRec was just OK.
 Since it runs a single deep scan and identifies files by their signatures, we didn’t see any difference between our deleted, formatted, and corrupted drive scenarios.
-All three gave us the same outcome.

-Out of 1220 files we “lost,” PhotoRec brought back 995.
-That’s solid.
-DOC/DOCX, PPT, TXT, PDFs – all recovered, all opened just fine.
+We got identical results from all three.
+PhotoRec recovered 995 files – DOC/DOCX, PPT, TXT and PDFs – which opened without issue.
 But sorting through them?
 Brutal.
 With no file names or folder structure, you’re staring down a wall of generically named files in one giant folder.
 Making sense of it all was a nightmare.

 photorec recovery results